MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M19_Implement_Security_and_Compliance_in_an_Azure_DevOps_pipeline.md

 1. On your lab computer, in the web browser window displaying the Azure DevOps portal with the **WhiteSource Bolt** project open, in the vertical menu bar on the left side, click **Repos** and navigate to **WebGoat**.

-    > **Note**: As the project uses Maven to compile the project files, latest Maven release of 3.8.1 blocks HTTP artifactories.
-To successfully build the project, you will have to change the pom.xml file of the Project, to use HTTPS instead of HTTP.
-Perform below step for this purpose.
+    > **Note**: As the project uses Maven to compile the project files, the latest Maven release of 3.8.1 blocks HTTP artifactories.
+To successfully build the project, you will have to change the pom.xml file of the project, to use HTTPS instead of HTTP.
+Perform below steps for this purpose.

-1. Inside **webgoat-container** project file, identify the pom.xml file and click on **Edit** on the top right corner.
+1. Inside the **webgoat-container** project file, identify the pom.xml file and click on **Edit** on the top right corner.
 Search for the section **pluginRepositories** inside the pom.xml file.
 Change the URL http://repository.apache.org/snapshots/ to https://repository.apache.org/snapshots/

 1. Once the **Commit** button is enabled after your edits, click on **Commit**.

-1. In the vertical menu bar on the left side, navigate to **Pipelines** section and click **Pipelines**.
-Observe the build, while it has automatically triggered due to the commit action performed in the previous step.
+1. In the vertical menu bar on the left side, navigate to the **Pipelines** section and click **Pipelines**.
+Observe the build, while it has been automatically triggered by the commit performed in the previous step.

 1. On the build pane, on the **Summary** tab, in the **Jobs** section, click **Phase 1** and monitor the progress of the build process.